PaulGoes/MIDIsonar/README.md

 MIDI controller B:
 - Active with a range from 5cm to 50cm, sending MIDI NOTES of a chromatic scale with root note C3 spanning 24 steps.

+When in Play mode the activity LED's for controller A and controller B indicate whether the controller is active (lit) or not (dimmed).

+When in Play mode the LCD screen gives visual feedback on the controls.
+For the default setup it shows the following information.